grlessa/HTML5-TO-VIDEO/REFACTORING_SUMMARY.md

 ## Overview

-The HTML5 to Video Converter has been comprehensively refactored for clarity, performance, and maintainability.
+Claude Animator has been comprehensively refactored for clarity, performance, and maintainability.
 The monolithic 1800-line `app.py` has been split into focused, well-documented modules.

 ## New Module Structure